rsnyder/juncture-template/juncture-cheat-sheet.md

 ### Map Viewer

-The `map` tagcreates a map viewer that displays a base map with optional map layers.
+The `map` tag creates a map viewer that displays a base map with optional map layers.
 The map viewer supports zooming and panning.

 ####
 `.mcol`